bunop/isoSegmenter/INSTALL.md

 ### Install dependencies via package manager

-The most easy way to install dependencies is via your linux distribution package manager.
+The most easy way to install dependencies is via your Linux distribution package manager.
 For example, to install all python dependencies on Debian/Ubuntu:

 ```bash
 $ sudo apt-get install python-gd python-imaging python-matplotlib python-biopython
 ```

 And this will also check and resolve any dependancies.
-Then go to [Installing isoSegmenter using GIT](#install-isoSegmenter)
+Then go to [Installing isoSegmenter using GIT](https://github.com/bunop/isoSegmenter/blob/master/INSTALL.md#installing-isosegmenter-using-git)

 ### Installing dependencies using pip